-It is understandable and appropriate that these groups, as well as participants at conferences on gender and conflict, have largely consisted of women advocates, activists, academics, and political leaders.
-While individual men have expressed supportive views, and some organizations have been formed in related areas (e.g., UN Women’s “He for She” to gain high-profile male supporters for gender equality), the collective voice of men as advocates for gender equality has been largely absent in the peace and security space.
-A recent report from Our Secure Future in October 2017, entitled “Not the Usual Suspects: Engaging Male Champions of Women, Peace and Security,” notes,
+The collective voice of men as advocates for gender equality has been largely absent in the peace and security space.
+While individual men have expressed supportive views, and some organizations have been formed in related areas (e.g., UN Women’s “He for She” to gain high-profile male supporters for gender equality), their voices have largely been absent even though they make up the majority of leadership positions in key institutions and structures.
+A report from Our Secure Future in October 2017, entitled “Not the Usual Suspects: Engaging Male Champions of Women, Peace and Security,” notes,

 While men still dominate leadership roles within national and international security structures, they have remained on the sidelines of the Women, Peace and Security movement.

-Over the past year, we have been engaging in consultations with a wide variety of global stakeholders in order to adopt a Charter—a clear, concise, and convincing statement of their common commitment to an engendered approach to global security issues, including peace and post-conflict recovery processes.
-The process of drafting the Charter was inclusive to ensure buy-in and ownership of participants, including grassroots advocates in conflict-affected countries.
-The Charter outlines concrete, time-bound, and measurable goals to achieve these objectives.
+Over the past two years, we engaged in consultations with a wide variety of global stakeholders in order to adopt a Charter—a clear, concise, and convincing statement of their common commitment to an engendered approach to global security issues, including peace and post-conflict recovery processes.
+Our partners will:

 Partners may also consider additional roles, such as encouraging young people, including men, to enter the WPS field through micro-grants to PhD and master’s students at peace and conflict transformation faculties at key global academic institutions.